tlwl19/finalchallenge/README_Team2.md

 ![](images/sequencebutton.png)

-Changes the whole grid into a specific sequence of shades.
+Sequence button changes the whole grid into a specific sequence of shades.
+Our sequence of colour goes from white to black.

 <br>